Your employee onboarding program holds a ton of power and can affect how employees perform for months to come.

 - Company alignment and agreement on important goals

-That’s why your employee onboarding program shouldn’t just about setting up someone’s laptop and giving them access to a file-sharing system.
+That’s why your employee onboarding program shouldn’t just be about setting up someone’s laptop and giving them access to a file-sharing system.

 There’s a whole lot more to it.